Pearland, Texas: Government and infrastructure

 The eastern portion of the city is represented in the Congress in the 22nd District by Republican Troy Nehls, elected in 2020.
 The western portion of the city is represented in the 9th district by Democrat Al Green.

-The United States Postal Service operates the Pearland Post Office at 3519 East Walnut Street and the Ofc.
-Endy Ekpanya Post Office at 2700 Cullen Boulevard.

 Harris Health System (formerly Harris County Hospital District) designated Strawberry Health Center in Pasadena for ZIP code 77089 (Harris County Pearland).
 The nearest public hospital is Ben Taub General Hospital in the Texas Medical Center.
 Fort Bend County does not have a hospital district.
 OakBend Medical Center serves as the county's charity hospital which the county contracts with.